 - Mexican Wolf Rule Revisions (SCI v.
 Zinke)

 The parties have 60 days from the date of the Court’s final order (not yet issued) to decide whether to appeal.
-The anti-hunting groups want the FWS to take affirmative action to protect the wolves during the time that it will take the FWS to revise the now invalidated rule and have filed a motion for injunctive relief.
+The anti-hunting groups filed a motion with the Court, requesting that the Court order the FWS to take affirmative action to protect the wolves during the time that it will take the FWS to revise the now invalidated rule.
 SCI opposed that request, based at least in part on the premise that any affirmative relief that alters the status quo will require rulemaking and compliance with National Environmental Policy Act procedures.

 In late 2017, the FWS finalized a new Mexican wolf recovery plan that conflicts, to some extent, with the Mexican wolf experimental population rules.
 Several groups have challenged the plan and the case has been transferred to the same judge who remanded the experimental population rule.
 The FWS has filed a motion to dismiss these cases.
 If the cases are not dismissed, SCI will consider intervening to defend the recovery plan.

 - Lead Ammunition in Kaibab National Forest (CBD v.
 U.S. Forest Service)